StefanZander/lecture_notes/kg/lecture/marp/deductive_knowledge.md

 :::

 **Explanations**
-- without entailment regimes, the graph pattern would return no results
+- Without entailment regimes, the graph pattern would return no results
   - no node of type `festival`
   - nothing has directly the location `Santigao`
 - `Ñam` could be automatically entailed if we stated that